 - How many children does the agency place each year?

-- What resources will you use to search for a child for my family?
+- What resources will the agency use to search for a child for your family?

 - What criteria does the agency use to match children with families?